evkx/evkx.github.io/content/models/bmw/i4/i4_M50/_index.md

 ## Performance

-The BMW i4 M50 has a maximum power of 400KW (544hp).
-The total torque is 795nm.
+The BMW i4 M50 has a maximum power of 250KW (340hp).
+The total torque is 430nm.
 The 0-100km/h sprint (0-62mph) is performed in 3,9 seconds.
-The top speed is 225 kph.
+The top speed is 190 kph.

 ## Battery, range, and charging

 The battery has a gross capacity of 83,9kWh and a net capacity of 80,7kWh, meaning you have a 3,2kWh buffer for protection.
 (3,8%).
-The [WLTP range](../../../../guides/understandingrange/wltp) varies from 521 to 416 km (324-259 mi), depending on car options.
+Depending on car options, the [WLTP range](../../../../guides/understandingrange/wltp) varies from 521 to 416 km (324-259 mi).
 Bigger wheels are an example of an option that increases consumption and reduces range.
 The consumption is between 15,5kWh/100km for the basic version and 19,4kWh/100km for the top trim version for the WLTP standard test.

 The maximum DC charging speed is kW.
 A full charge from 0 - 100% would take 56 minutes, while a more common scenario of 10-80% would take 29 minutes.
 If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 3% to 50% resulting in an actual charge speed including time loss on 118kW.
 Each charge session would take 19 minutes and 20 seconds.

-For the theoretical 1000km challenge, starting with a full battery and driving at 120km/h (75 mph), assuming optimal driving conditions and consumption of 21kWh/100km, 1000km will take 9 hours and 27 minutes to drive.
-This will requires three charge sessions charging from 2% to 56%.
-The total time lost for charging will be 67 minutes.
+For the theoretical 1000km challenge, starting with a full battery and driving at 120km/h (75 mph), assuming optimal driving conditions and consumption of 190kWh/100km, 1000km will take 23 hours and 48 minutes to drive.
+This will requires 48 charge sessions charging from 3% to 50%.
+The total time lost for charging will be 928 minutes.
 ### Onboard charger